 - Train anyone with a key or access to monitored areas on complete system operation, including children, neighbors, employees, maintenance and repair workers, and cleaning crews.

-- Always keep doors and windows locked when the alarm is in an “on” mode to reduce the chance that friends, neighbors or customers enter and cause the alarm to activate.
+- Always keep doors and windows locked when the alarm is in an “on” mode to reduce the chance that friends, neighbors, or customers enter and cause the alarm to activate.

 - If you have pets, take special care to purchase an alarm system that is tolerant of pets.
-You may not want to purchase motion detectors if your pets have free run of the house when the alarm is on.
+You may not want to purchase motion detectors if your pets have a free run of the house when the alarm is on.
 Also, sometimes barking dogs can activate glass break detectors.

 - Be aware of common triggers that can set off motion detectors in your home or business, such as balloons: banners or signs; plants or curtains caught in drafts; stacked items, such as boxes, that may fall.

-- Review with your alarm company the procedures that you expect them to follow when your alarm activates, including any special instructions (e.g., attempt to contact more than one person before requesting emergency dispatch, or only notify police if both exterior and interior zones are activated).
+- Review with your alarm company the procedures that you expect them to follow when your alarm activates, including any special instructions (e.g., attempt to contact more than one person before requesting emergency dispatch or only notify police if both exterior and interior zones are activated).
 Put your instructions in writing.

 - Have a maintenance contract with a licensed alarm company and have your alarm system checked every year.